How Much Does a Loft Conversion Cost in London? (2026 Guide)

 Most people asking about loft conversion cost are really asking: is this actually worth it?

 The honest answer is yes, particularly in London.
-A 2025 Nationwide report found that adding a large double bedroom and bathroom through a loft conversion can add up to 24% to the value of a three-bedroom home.
+For instance, a 2025 Nationwide report found that adding a large double bedroom and bathroom through a loft conversion can add up to 24% to the value of a three-bedroom home.
 In West London, where property values are already high, that percentage represents a very significant sum.

 Do You Need Planning Permission?